Exercise

 Recall that the full seasonal model is denoted by SARIMA(p,d,q)x(P,D,Q)S where capital letters denote the seasonal orders.

 As before, this exercise asks you to compare the sample P/ACF pair to the true values for some simulated seasonal data and fit a model to the data using sarima().
 This time, the simulated data come from a mixed seasonal model, SARIMA(0,0,1)x(0,0,1)12.
-The plots on the right show three years of data, as well as the model ACF and PACF.
+The plots show three years of data, as well as the model ACF and PACF.
 Notice that, as opposed to the pure seasonal model, there are correlations at the nonseasonal lags as well as the seasonal lags.

 As always, the astsa package is preloaded.
 The generated data are in x.